rolishack/differential-privacy/common_docs/attack_model.md

     used directly.
 For instance, the DP library does not have the notion of a user and hence cannot filter the dataset to reduce the number of contributions per user.
-*   The DP Library is not designed for an interactive setting, e.g., allowing an untrusted analyst to perform arbitrary queries.
+*   The DP Library is not asigned for an interactive setting, e.g., allowing an untrusted analyst to perform arbitrary queries.

 ## Attack Model